-The criminal justice system has introduced what it calls ‘special measures’ in the court to make it easier for people who need extra help to give evidence.
-These special measures can also be used to make it easier for witnesses who are being threatened or intimidated to give their evidence.
+The criminal justice system has introduced what it calls special measures in court, to make it easier for people who need extra help to give evidence.
+These measures can also be used to make it easier for witnesses who are being threatened or intimidated to give their evidence.

 Special measures can include:

-• giving evidence from outside the courtroom through a live video link
+- giving evidence from outside the courtroom via a live video link

-• making a pre-recorded video of your evidence
+- making a pre-recorded video of your statement

-• members of the court removing their gowns and wigs to make them look more 'normal'
+- getting members of the court to remove their gowns and wigs, so that they look more ‘normal’.